LukeGrahamLandry/llvm_of_jvm/devlog.md

 - redo stack_comptime_safe check
 - cleanup emitting blocks & phi nodes, statemachine is a bit weird
 - handle exception catch blocks properly
-- do a lock instead of no-op for monitors
+- do a lock instead of no-op for monitors (just atomic set a bit in the object header?)
+- make interfaces more efficient
+- clean up emiting vtable, seems redundant things could be factored out
+- write something that looks at the binary and breaks down space of functions and vtable data
+- multidimensional arrays are done in a silly way
+- im specifal case not emiting the clinit for Throwable because i want to be able to compile exceptions because lots of interesting things use them but dont use them as control flow so its fine if they just abort the program.
+- replace stub for java_lang_System_arraycopy

 ## todo: real jdk tests